 For program specific information click on the program below:

-Course work includes tool and manufacturing processes, computers in engineering technology, quality control and CNC applications.
-Facilities and equipment rank among the best in the nation, with more than four million dollars in conventional machining equipment and computer numerical control machines for laboratory use by students.
-This degree program contains one or more embedded certificates which will be automatically awarded when the certificate requirements are completed.
-If you do not want to receive the embedded certificate(s), please notify Registration and Student Records at firstname.lastname@example.org.View Full Program Details
+Course work includes CNC applications and programing, tool and manufacturing processes, computers in engineering technology, and quality control.
+Facilities and equipment rank among the best in the nation, with more than four million dollars in CNC and conventional machining equipment for laboratory use by students.

 Graduates of the Project STEP II certificate program are candidates for completion of this two-year associate degree option in Computer Aided Manufacturing.
 More in-depth focus is given to enhancing communication and mathematical skills.
 A greater development of knowledge in industrial courses is also emphasized, including such areas as tool design, computer numerical control, jig and fixture design, process engineering and basic statistics.